 The Jury Process

 ACGA members who seek festival eligibility are selected semi-annually through digital juries.
 These will typically occur in March and October.
-However, a single 2021 jury will be held in July.
-We typically make a selection from 20-25 applicants at a time, and you only have to jury in one time.
+We make a selection from 20-25 applicants at a time, and you only have to be juried in one time.
 If you’re accepted, you’ll be eligible for annual Clay & Glass Festivals as long as you maintain your membership in good standing.
-The jury consists of 5 current festival-eligible clay and glass artists.
+The jury consists of 6 current festival-eligible clay and glass artists.

 If you would like help with your application, there are several ACGA members who are available as mentors.
-Please email jury coordinator Cheryl Costantini (email@example.com) to find out more.
+Please email jury coordinator Chris Johnson (firstname.lastname@example.org) to find out more.

 Criteria for Selection